A Grand Master's Transcendental Gift

 and Paratexts: Introductions to Science Fiction and Fantasy,

 bringing his book total to 42.
-He says science fiction assumes that changing humanity's environment, which is increasingly technological, also changes humanity itself.
+He said science fiction assumes that changing humanity's environment, which is increasingly technological, also changes humanity itself.

 "One of the things that I've become convinced of over the years is that science fiction has certain special qualities in discussing contemporary issues in ways that allow writers and readers to explore possible outcomes," said Gunn.
 "It isn't that it is concerned with prediction, but it's concerned with creating scenarios that explore possibilities which may arise, particularly from technological and scientific developments."

-Gunn says he hopes his gift will encourage and enhance KU's science fiction
+Gunn said he hopes his gift will encourage and enhance KU's science fiction

 program, allowing it to do even more for the university than it has.
 "I think